AleidvdZ/deep-learning-challenge/README.md

 ### Timeline/Insights:
 0919 Created repository and organized files
 0921 Completed a small amount of preprocessing coding; Formatted README.md; Created a WIP (Work in Process) folder to save file downloads from Google Colaboratory to demonstrate progress in coding.
+1002 Worked on preprocessing and got stuck with binning

 ### Files and Links used for Reference:
 Module 21 Day 1 and 2 activities
 Basic searches for Pandas coding refresher

+Link for df basics: https://saturncloud.io/blog/python-pandas-convert-valuecounts-output-to-dataframe/#:~:text=It%20returns%20a%20pandas%20Series,count%20is%20the%20corresponding%20value.&text=As%20you%20can%20see%2C%20the,counts%20as%20the%20corresponding%20values.
 ## Examples

 ## Installing